 Brazil suspends soy, corn import duties until year-end, ministry says

-SAO PAULO, April 19 (Reuters) - Brazil has suspended import duties on soy, corn, soybean meal and soybean oil until the end of the year, the Agriculture Ministry said on Monday.
+SAO PAULO, April 19 (Reuters) - Brazil has suspended import duties on soy, corn, soybean meal and soybean oil until the end of the year, the Agriculture Ministry said on Monday, as the country seeks to slow inflation fanned by rising global commodities prices.

-That represents the latest measure to suspend import duties amid rising global commodities prices that are fanning domestic inflation, the ministry said.
+The Chamber of Foreign Commerce (Camex) had already authorized the suspension of the import tax on corn until March 31 of this year and soybean until January 15.
+The latest measure is likely to benefit U.S. grains producers, experts say, as Brazilian buyers had earlier focused on Mercosur producers who are already exempt from tariffs.

+The Ministry of Agriculture said that when the previous exemption was announced, the expectation was that external prices would stabilize and that the 2020/21 grain harvest would have sufficient production to rebalance supply and demand.

 ((Gabriel.Stargardter@thomsonreuters.com; +55 21998116099; Reuters Messaging: gabriel.stargardter.thomsonreuters.com@reuters.net))